sommerfeld-io/configs-homelab/docs/nodes/talos-cluster/index.md

 - Raspberry Pi 4: 8 GB RAM and 32 GB SD-Card
 - Raspberry Pi 5: 8 GB RAM, Quad Core 2,4GHz and 128 GB SD-Card

+Since Talos Linux is designed to be immutable and secure, there is no way and no need to provision the nodes with Ansible.
+Talos Linux is managed entirely through an API with `talosctl`.
+So the Talos nodes are treated as some sort of appliance.

 ```kroki-c4plantuml
 @startuml
 !include C4_Container.puml